 - Benchmarking our spectrometer for typical volume-limited applications.

-Our EPR spectrometer will open interesting research paths in biology, chemistry, or condensed matter, for instance, by allowing the detection of EPR signals in single cells, micro-protein crystals, or from organic semiconductors.
+Our EPR spectrometer will open interesting research paths in biology, chemistry, or condensed matter.
+For instance, it will allow for the detection of EPR signals in single cells, micro-protein crystals, or from organic semiconductors.

 Financiële details & Tijdlijn